 - Put on heat or ice on the painful area.
 Apply ice for the first 2 to 3 days, after that use heat.
-For the heat therapy, you can have heating pad, warm showers or hot compresses.
-You can also take pain-killers including ibuprofen or acetaminophen.
+For heat therapy, you can have a heating pad, warm showers, or hot compresses.
+You can also take painkillers including ibuprofen or acetaminophen.

-- Exercise, however, steer clear of painful routines.
+- Exercise, however, steers clear of painful routines.
 This can help calm your discomfort and lower inflammation.

-- Gently stretch the neck muscles by slow up and down, side to side, exercises.
+- Gently stretch the neck muscles by slowing up and down, side-to-side, exercises.

 - Sleep on a firm mattress with no pillow or special neck pillow.

-- Ask your doctor about soft neck collar to alleviate discomfort.
+- Ask your doctor about a soft neck collar to alleviate discomfort.